akbaramd/Bonyan/docs/frameworks/entity_framework.md

 ﻿# Entity Framework Core Persistence Module Guide

-The **Bonyan.AspNetCore.Persistence.EntityFrameworkCore** module integrates Entity Framework Core with the Bonyan Modular Application Framework to provide developers with powerful persistence capabilities.
+The **Bonyan.EntityFrameworkCore** module integrates Entity Framework Core with the Bonyan Modular Application Framework to provide developers with powerful persistence capabilities.
 By using this module, developers can efficiently implement **Domain-Driven Design (DDD)** principles for data access and management, leveraging the full capabilities of **Entity Framework Core** in .NET Core applications.
 This guide aims to comprehensively explain how to set up and effectively use this module, ensuring that even the most complex domain models can be represented and managed with ease.

-> **Note**: If you are unfamiliar with DDD, please refer to the [Domain-Driven Design Module Guide](ddd_domain_module_guide.md) for an overview of DDD concepts such as Entities, Aggregate Roots, and Value Objects.
+> **Note**: If you are unfamiliar with DDD, please refer to the [Domain-Driven Design Module Guide](/frameworks/ddd-domain.md) for an overview of DDD concepts such as Entities, Aggregate Roots, and Value Objects.

 ## Table of Contents
 - [Introduction](#introduction)